pia-sr/Griphoton/README.md

 # Griphoton
 *by Pia Schroeter*

-**The game started out as university project for the course Games Programming (2.
+**The game started out as an university project for the course Games Programming (2.
 Semester 2022)**

 The game was published on the Google Play Store: https://play.google.com/store/apps/details?id=com.hexagonpuzzles.griphoton

+## Premise
 *In this game, the player ends up in a parallel world called Griphoton and has to fight monsters in dungeon levels to return to the player's world.
-The player has to solve puzzles given by ghosts living in Griphoton to get more vital for the dungeon.
+The player has to solve puzzles given by ghosts living in Griphoton to get stronger for the dungeon.
 The game is a 2D mobile game, and the player walks around the world to find houses with ghosts and their puzzles.*

 ## Griphoton - The World